windwish/SwBuilder/README.md

 SwBuilder (Static Website Builder) is a SConstruct script to build static webpages from page contents, partials and templates.
-It works mainly by substituting page contents and partials into templates, so you don't need to update every page when you modify your template or partials.
+It works mainly by substituting page contents and partials into templates, so you don't have to update every page when you are modifing your template or partials.

 Features
 ----